An exceptional terroir

-The niche approach to vine growing, a diverse geology, and the emphasis on finesse and balance give a unique typicity to the wine of Couvent des Jacobins, now officially Organic-Farming certified.
+The niche approach to vine growing, a diverse geology, and the emphasis on finesse and balance give a unique typicity to the wines of Couvent des Jacobins, now officially Organic-Farming certified.

 Our wine making philosophy at Couvent des Jacobins emphasizes finesse and balance.
 Structure and concentration are important attributes, but they must be present without attenuating the underlying soil, vines, and the love and work we put into it when making it.

 The vineyard spreads over 10.7 hectares with three grape varieties : merlot, cabernet franc and petit-verdot since 2010.
 The petit-verdot brings further aromatic complexity and density.
 Included in the blend of Couvent des Jacobins since the 2014 vintage, and reinforces the identity of the estate without changing its underlying winemaking philosophy.
 The average age of the vineyard is about 40 years.